What's Inside?

 That’s not a typo.
 The Philippines is a creative outsourcing hub.
 English-proficient, tech-savvy, and skilled in Western design aesthetics.

-The World Economic Forum’s Future of Jobs Report 2023 emphasizes the growing importance of skills like creative thinking, analytical thinking, and technological literacy.
+The World Economic Forum’s Future of Jobs Report 2025 confirms this, identifying “analytical thinking” and “creative thinking” as the two most essential core skills for workers in 2025.
+It also highlights the rapid growth in demand for skills in AI, big data, and technological literacy—all areas where modern designers are increasingly expected to be competent.
 These skills are integral to roles in creative and digital marketing, indicating a sustained demand for professionals in these areas.

 With Penbrothers, clients reduce overhead by up to 70% by offshoring roles like graphic design.
 Our talent pool is pre-vetted, highly experienced, and ready to scale.